sumn2u/learn-javascript/en/functions/set-timeout.md

 ---

 # Set Timeout
-The set timeout global method is used to add a timer (in milliseconds) before a function is ran.
+The `setTimeout` global method is used to add a delay (in milliseconds) before a function is ran.

 For instance, in this example after "Ready..." is written in the console, the function `start()` has to wait 3 seconds before running.